Poisoning of Sergei and Yulia Skripal: Russia

+United Kingdom

+In the UK, the response to the poisonings was viewed as a success.
+Initially there were criticisms of the intelligence failures with the supposed GRU agents gaining access to the UK in the first place.
+After the Litvinenko poisoning, however, there were calls for more robust action against Russia, should an event like it unfold.
+The Salisbury poisonings put that robustness into action, rallying significant solidarity from the West.
+In addition, the response also exposed many Russian intelligence officers, and British officials believe they did real damage to Russian intelligence operations, even if it was short term.

 Some of the emergency vehicles used in the response to the poisoning were buried in a landfill site near Cheltenham.
 In June 2019 it was revealed emergency services spent £891,000 on replacing and discarding contaminated vehicles.
 South Western ambulance service discarded eight vehicles, comprising three ambulances and five paramedic cars.
-Wiltshire police destroyed a total of 16 vehicles at a cost of £460,000.
+Wiltshire Police destroyed a total of 16 vehicles at a cost of £460,000.

-On 13 September 2018, Chris Busby, a retired research scientist, who is a regular expert on the Russian government controlled RT television network, was arrested after his home in Bideford was raided by police.
+On 13 September 2018, Chris Busby, a retired research scientist, who is regularly featured as an expert on the Russian government-controlled RT television network, was arrested after his home in Bideford was raided by police.
 Busby was an outspoken critic of the British Government's handling of the Salisbury poisoning.
-In one video he stated: "Just to make it perfectly clear, there's no way that there's any proof that the material that poisoned the Skripals came from Russia."
+In one video he said: "Just to make it perfectly clear, there's no way that there's any proof that the material that poisoned the Skripals came from Russia."
 Busby was held for 19 hours under the Explosive Substances Act 1883, before being released with no further action.
 Following his release, Busby told the BBC he believed that the fact that two of the officers who had raided his property had felt unwell was explained by "psychological problems associated with their knowledge of the Skripal poisoning".

 On 16 September, fears of Novichok contamination flared up again after two people fell ill at a Prezzo restaurant, 300 m from the Zizzi location where the Skripals had eaten before collapsing.
 The restaurant, a nearby pub, and surrounding streets were cordoned off, with some patrons under observation or unable to leave the area.
 The next day, the police said there was "nothing to suggest that Novichok" was the cause of the two people falling ill.
 However, on 19 September, one of the apparent victims, Anna Shapiro, claimed in The Sun newspaper that the incident had been an attempted assassination against her and her husband by Russia.
 This article was later removed from The Sun "for legal reasons" and the police began to investigate the incident as a "possible hoax" after the couple were discharged from hospital.

-In April 2019, The New York Times reported that then deputy CIA director Gina Haspel advised Donald Trump in a discussion that young children had been hospitalised and ducks killed after exposure to the Novichok nerve agent that poisoned the Skripals.
-She showed him photos of these victims which the New York Times reported had been provided by British officials.
-The incident was cited as an example of the "persuasive skills" of Haspel.
-In response Tracy Daszkiewicz, the director of public health for Wiltshire, said: "There were no other casualties other than those previously stated.
-No wildlife were impacted by the incident and no children were exposed to or became ill as a result of either incident".

 In 2020, senior British officials told The Times that Sergei and Yulia Skripal had been given new identities and state support to start a new life.
 Both had relocated to New Zealand under the assumed identities.